kuyeseraAi/kai/index.markdown

 McCarthy wrote in 1955: "The study (of AI) is to proceed on the basis of the conjecture that every aspect of learning or any other feature of intelligence can in principle be so precisely described that a machine can be made to simulate it."
 Hence, in the early days as today, the emphasis was on developing programming languages / algorithms and formal systems for knowledge representation and reasoning that can equip machines with AI.

 The Turing test that any intelligent machine should be capable of passing, required that AI acquires the following capabilities:
-(a) natural language processing (NLP);
+1. natural language processing (NLP);
-(b) knowledge representation;
+2. knowledge representation;
-(c) automated reasoning;
+3. automated reasoning;
-(d) machine learning (ML).
+4. machine learning (ML).

-The Total Turing test required additional two qualities: (e) computer vision and (f) robotics.
+The Total Turing test required additional two qualities:
+5. computer vision and
+6. robotics.

 All these areas have over the years withness significant breakthroughs.
 Natural Language Processing and expert systems were extremely vibrant areas of research in the early days and have again come at the forefront of AI research.
 ML and Deep Learning (DL), once modest area of AI, have established itself as the leading techniques for building AI.

 The AI community is once again anticipating the coming of Artificial General Intelligence (AGI).
 Narrow AI refers to an intelligent machine capable of performing one type of intelligent task, while AGI refers to an intelligent machine that performs multiple intellgent actions similar to what humans can do.
 And to achieve AGI, one needs to equip an AI (agent or program) with knowledge and reasoning.
 This is where Big Data and the internet has played a major role.
 The shift from logical reasoning to a DL- or ML-based reasoning seems to characterise the recent trends in AI research and discussions.